D (New York City Subway service): Manhattan Bridge reconstruction and Brighton Line rehabilitation work (1982–2004)

 At this time, the local tracks on the BMT Brighton Line also underwent reconstruction, necessitating the suspension of express service.
 As a substitute, the D and Q ran skip-stop service between Newkirk Avenue and Sheepshead Bay on weekdays.
 D trains served Neck Road, Avenue M, and Avenue H; the Q served Avenue U and Avenue J, and both trains served Kings Highway.
 The first skip-stop train left Brighton Beach at about 6:30 a.m. while the last one left 57th Street–Seventh Avenue at about 7:30 p.m.
 On weekday evenings, between 8 p.m. and 1 a.m., D trains made all local stops, except Parkside Avenue and Beverley Road where service was only available in one direction.
 During late nights and weekends, D trains ran express between Prospect Park and Kings Highway depending on which tracks were being worked on.
 By 1987, as reconstruction on the Brighton Line progressed, the weekday skip-stop pattern expanded to Prospect Park, with D trains serving Beverley Road while Q trains served Cortelyou Road and Parkside Avenue, with Church Avenue as a mutual station.
-From November 23, 1987 to May 13, 1988, one AM rush hour D train was extended beyond its normal terminal at 57th Street/Seventh Avenue and terminated at Astoria – Ditmars Boulevard.
+From November 23, 1987, to May 13, 1988, one AM rush hour D train was extended beyond its normal terminal at 57th Street/Seventh Avenue and terminated at Astoria – Ditmars Boulevard.

-On December 11, 1988, the north tracks of the Manhattan Bridge reopened and the two sections of the D joined together running via Sixth Avenue Express.
+On December 11, 1988, the north tracks of the Manhattan Bridge reopened and the two sections of the D joined running via Sixth Avenue Express.
 The D now ran as the full-time Brighton Local to Stillwell Avenue.

 In January 1991, a reduction of service along the Concourse and Central Park West Corridors was proposed.
 Peak direction D service between Fordham Road and 145th Street would be discontinued.
 In addition, the D would be the sole service along the Concourse Line due to the elimination (later changed to a reroute) of C service.
 This service change would have been implemented in October 1991, pending approval from the MTA board.